Brian Hayward

-Brian George Hayward (born June 25, 1960) is a Canadian former professional ice hockey goaltender who currently serves as a Color commentator for Anaheim Ducks broadcasts on Prime Ticket/Bally Sports SoCal/Bally Sports West and KDOC.
+Brian George Hayward (born June 25, 1960) is a Canadian former professional ice hockey goaltender who is a color commentator for Anaheim Ducks broadcasts on Victory+ and KCOP-TV.

 Playing career

 Hayward played college hockey at Cornell University from 1978–1982.
-In his senior season he was named first team All-Ivy, All-ECAC and was an All-American.
+In his senior season he was named first-team All-Ivy, All-ECAC and was an All-American.
 He set a school record with 2,225 saves and had a career won-lost record of 42-27-2.

 Undrafted, Hayward signed a free agent contract with the Winnipeg Jets and moved between the Jets and their AHL affiliate for several years before becoming a regular NHL player.
-In 1984-85 he won a career high 33 games, setting a franchise record.
-He was traded to the Montreal Canadiens before the 1986-87 season and played with Patrick Roy.
+In 1984–85 he won a career high 33 games, setting a franchise record.
+He was traded to the Montreal Canadiens before the 1986–87 season and played with Patrick Roy.
 For three consecutive seasons they shared the William M. Jennings Trophy, awarded to the team that allows the fewest goals during the regular season.
 In 1990 he was traded to the Minnesota North Stars where he played for one season.
 In 1991, he was acquired by the San Jose Sharks in the Dispersal Draft and he was in net for the Sharks when they won their first NHL regular season game, against the Calgary Flames.
 He retired from playing in 1993.

 Broadcasting career

 He is the television color commentator for the Anaheim Ducks, a role he served since the team's inception.
+On December 9, 2024, he celebrated his 2,000th game in that role, when the Ducks faced the Montreal Canadiens.
 He also occasionally works as a reporter or color commentator for CBC's Hockey Night in Canada.
-Hayward has also called games for ABC, NBC, ESPN, ESPN2 and NHL International.
-While at ESPN, he served as color commentator for the 2004 World Cup of Hockey and as a roving reporter during the 1998 playoffs, where he interviewed President Bill Clinton during a game in Washington, D.C..
+Hayward has also called games for ABC, NBC, ESPN, ESPN2, and NHL International.
+While at ESPN, he served as color commentator for the 2004 World Cup of Hockey and as a roving reporter during the 1998 playoffs, where he interviewed President Bill Clinton during a game in Washington, D.C.
 While with NBC, he called games at the 2006 Winter Olympics in Torino, Italy.
 He also co-hosts Ducks Live, after every Ducks game.

 In the 2012 playoffs, Hayward joined the NBCSN as an "Inside-the-Glass" reporter.